SteffenHebestreit/ai-chat-frontend/README.md

 ## Services

 ### `services/chatService.js`
-Contains functions for interacting with the backend chat API.
+Contains functions for interacting with the backend chat API, now enhanced with multimodal support.
 *   **Key Functions**:
     *   `createNewChat()`: Initiates a new chat session.
     *   `sendMessage(chatId, message)`: Sends a user message to a specific chat.